A definitive contract review checklist every business owner needs to read

 There?s always a risk in any contractual relationship that one party may not fulfil their obligations.
 The greatest risk is usually on the service provider or the supplier of the products.
 So, it?s entirely normal for them to limit their potential liability.
 There are three contractual clauses that are particularly effective at reducing risk.
 These are:

 Limitation of liability clauses

 Entire agreement clauses

 I explained more about these in a previous article ?Using a contract clause to reduce the risks in commercial transactions?.
 Rather than reducing risk, you may find that a business tries to eliminate all of their risk.
 A client of mine faced this problem recently.
 Although the other party was clearly in breach of contract, recovering compensation from them would have required a long and drawn out legal battle and the outcome was far from certain.
 What seemed to them like a fairly standard clause ended up costing them a huge amount of money because they didn?t understand the implications of accepting it.

 Duration and termination

+Contracts should have a clear start date.
+This may be the date that it?s signed by both parties or it could be a specified date.
+The contract will then remain in force for a fixed term, after which it will end automatically or it could continue indefinitely until one party gives the other notice that they want to bring the relationship to an end.
+Contracts usually contain provisions allowing them to be terminated in other specific situations.
+For example, if one party commits a material (serious) breach of contract or they become insolvent.
 Terminating the contract simply because the relationship isn?t working out as you expected is rarely an option.
 If you are concerned that it may not work out, you could try to negotiate an initial term ? say 6 months or a year, and if it isn?t working out at that point you have the right to terminate.